 Over 100,000 genetic variants found on 20,000 genes need to be interpreted for each patient.
 The interpretation takes 6.5~8.5 hours per each patient (Machini K et al., 2019) by trained medical geneticists.
 The complexity of variant interpretation makes genetic testing expensive and inconsistent.

 3billion devised a variant interpretation system, EVIDENCE, to automate this process.
 With the help of EVIDENCE, the variant interpretation takes less than 5 minutes per patient on average.

-3billion has been collaborating with 75 medical institutions across 27 countries to make a diagnosis for rare disease patients.
-In the initial collaborative study, possible causative variants were found in 65.1% of patients and 51.8% of patients were finally diagnosed with follow-up assessment by the physicians (Seo GH et al, 2020).
+3billion has been collaborating with 98 medical institutions across 32 countries to diagnose rare disease patients.
+In the initial collaborative study, possible causative variants were found in 65.1% of patients, and 42.7% of patients were finally diagnosed with follow-up assessment by the physicians (Seo GH et al., 2020).

 Our report contains testing results, variant interpretation and incidental finding (Kalia et al. 2016).